 “[Artivism] has all the ingredients of activism, but is charged with the wild creations of art.
 Artivism — where edges are pushed, imagination is freed, and a new language emerges altogether.” – Eve Ensler

 Welcome to Artivism, the 15-day program that brings together young women from around the country and around the world to learn about their identity, how that identity is shaped by our culture, and the skills to equip them to create change at every level: personal, social, and societal.
 The Artivism mornings engage participants in group conversations that bring together core Girls Leadership skills: emotional intelligence, internal voice, navigating conflict, and self-expression, and combines them with social justice awareness such as micro-aggressions, consent, intersectionality, power and privilege.
-In the afternoon participants pick an art form to explore, and then fuel that art with concepts, ideas, and questions from the morning, producing art for social change.
+Participants pick an art form to explore, and then fuel that art with concepts, ideas, and questions from workshop, producing art for social change.

 “The artivist (artist + activist) uses her artistic talents to fight and struggle against injustice and oppression—by any medium necessary.
 The artivist merges commitment to freedom and justice with the pen, the lens, the brush, the voice, the body, and the imagination.
 The artivist knows that to make an observation is to have an obligation.” – M.K.
 Asante

 In the morning Artivism participants meet in small groups to take the Girls Leadership curriculum to the highest level.
-The content for our youngest participants, rising 6th graders, asks girls to learn about themselves, their thoughts and feelings, and learn to respect them.
-As girls go through middle school, they learn skills to engage with peers and family– how to share thoughts and feelings, ask for what they need, and navigate conflict as an opportunity for positive change.
 This program for our oldest participants teaches girls to reflect on the cultural expectations that shape their identity and how they might create change not only with those they know in their immediate circle, but with a wider audience.
 Participants come away with a deep understanding of how power influences privilege and oppression, how this has impacted their own development, and what actions they want to take to create greater equity in their community.